Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 ### Python declarations

-Python 2 libraries probably do not need a `depends_on :python` declaration; this way, they will be built with system Python, but should still be usable with any other Python 2.7.
+Python 2 libraries do not need a `depends_on :python` declaration; they will be built with system Python, but should still be usable with any other Python 2.7.
 If this is not the case, it is an upstream bug; [here is some advice for resolving it](http://blog.tim-smith.us/2015/09/python-extension-modules-os-x/).
 Libraries built for Python 3 should include `depends_on :python3`, which will bottle against Homebrew's python3, and use the first python3 discovered in `PATH` at build time when installing from source with `brew install --build-from-source`.
-If a library supports both Python 2.x and Python 3.x, the `:python3` dependency may be `:optional`.
+If a library supports both Python 2.x and Python 3.x, the `:python3` dependency should be `:optional`.
 Python 2.x libraries must function when they are installed against either the system Python or Homebrew Python.

 ### Installing